Lebanon–United States relations: History

 In 1993, the U.S. resumed the International Military Education and Training program in Lebanon to help bolster the Lebanese Armed Forces (LAF)—the country's only nonsectarian national institution—and reinforce the importance of civilian control of the military.
 Sales of excess defense articles (EDA) resumed in 1991 and have allowed the LAF to enhance both its transportation and communications capabilities, which were severely degraded during the civil war.
 Security assistance to both the LAF and the Internal Security Forces (ISF) increased significantly after the 2006 war, in order to support the democratically elected Government of Lebanon as it carries out the requirements of UNSCR 1701 and asserts its sovereignty over the whole of Lebanese territory.

 On October 24, 2012, five days after the deadly car bombing in Beirut that killed Lebanese chief of intelligence Wissam Al-Hassan, U.S. State Department spokeswoman Victoria Nuland announced that the American government will back the Lebanese political opposition coalition's call for a new cabinet free of Syrian influence as well as assist Lebanon in the investigation of the bombing.

 In early November 2018, the United States Treasury Department put four key members of Lebanon's Hezbollah on the list of Specially Designated Global Terrorists program.
 They included Yusuf Hashim, Adnan Hussein Kawtharani, and Muhammad 'Abd-Al-Hadi Farhat and also Shibl Muhsin 'Ubayd Al-Zaydi who was a link between Hezbollah, Iran's Islamic Revolutionary Guard Corps and their supporters in Iraq.

 In June 2019, the Trump administration imposed sanctions on three senior Hezbollah officials in Lebanon, Wafiq Safa, Muhammad Hasan Ra'd, and Amin Sherri.
 These officials were added to the U.S. Treasury Department's sanctions list and were accused of having a "malign agenda" to support the Iranian government.

+In October 2023, unconfirmed information circulated that the U.S. would close its embassy in Beirut during the Gaza war.
+The information later turned out to be false, and the U.S. embassy in Beirut stated that the office “is open and operating normally”.
+The news came after Israel reported that Hezbollah had possibly infiltrated Israel from southern Lebanon.
+The U.S. warned Hezbollah in Lebanon to not get involved in the fighting between Hamas and Israel.

+In June 2024, the Lebanese army reported that a gunman attacked the U.S. embassy in Beirut.
+The assailant, described as a Syrian national, was shot by soldiers and subsequently taken to a hospital.
+According to local media reports, a gunfight ensued for nearly half an hour near the U.S. diplomatic mission in a northern suburb of Beirut.

+On June 22, 2025, following Operation Midnight Hammer, sources reported that The US state department has ordered the departure of family members and non-emergency US government personnel from Lebanon.